What Does it Mean if Your Divorce Case is on the Inactive Calendar in Arizona?

 The Reasons for the Inactive Calendar in Arizona

+Some people have asked what does it mean if your divorce case is on the inactive calendar in Arizona?
 Arizona judges are required by a mandate from the Arizona Supreme Court and rules promulgated by the Supreme Court to process cases efficiently to avoid prolonged litigation in divorce cases.
 The court does not automatically set a case for trial after a divorce petition is filed.

-The rules require at least one of the parties to file a Motion to Set and Certificate of Readiness to set the trial or file a Motion for a Resolution Management Conference, which is a request to meet with the judge before the trial is scheduled.
+The rules require at least one of the parties to submit a Motion to Set and Certificate of Readiness to set the trial or file a Motion for a Resolution Management Conference, which is a request to meet with the judge before the trial is scheduled.

 Contact Our Scottsdale Arizona Divorce Attorneys

 If you are in need of a divorce lawyer in Arizona, the family law firm of Hildebrand Law, PC is only a phone call away.
 Our attorneys handle all types of divorce cases in Arizona.
 Please call (480)305-8300 if you wish to speak with our Arizona divorce lawyers or have additional questions regarding Arizona divorce laws.

 Chris Hildebrand wrote this article about the court’s inactive calender in an Arizona divorce to ensure everyone has access to information about divorce laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.